Ideally, business development and marketing will compliment each other to reach objectives.

 The CMO facilitates from the beginning, ensuring consistent communication during the planning and strategy development stage.
 Business developers support the marketing department by creating business goals, developing an ideal client, and informing the marketing team of upcoming ventures.
 Marketing supports the business department by helping reach out to potential consumers, creating consistent brand messaging, and providing marketing analysis that can better support Biz Dev’s relationship building.

 Other areas of support could include:

 The key takeaway should be that the two teams are intertwined.
 Rather than a marketing vs. business development mindset, we should focus on how each team has skills and assets that complement the other’s efforts.

 Business development and marketing are both vital parts of any small business, startup of Fortune 500 company.

 They have similar goals and a lot of the soft skills from one are incredibly beneficial in the other.

 The best performing businesses will have both their marketing team and business development team working in perfect synergy to reach overarching business goals.

-A part-time or outsourced CMO is a great way to make sure both departments work cohesively and efficiently.
+A Fractional CMO is a great way to make sure both departments work cohesively and efficiently.